 - Stir in the oats.

 - Shape the cookies.
-Drop by tablespoonfuls onto the prepared pans, leaving about an inch between cookies.
+Drop the cookie dough by tablespoonfuls onto the prepared pans, leaving about an inch between cookies.

 - Refrigerate 1 hour, or until set.